bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The biggest problems in the implementation of the video were 1) reduction of false positives and 2) finding a threshold value that would yield bounding boxes large enough to reasonably fit the detected vehicles.
-The original video implementation included tresholding a single heat image, but would not remove false positives.
-Summing multiple heat images worked much better but did not reduce all false positives.
-Increasing the histogram bin size from 16 to 32 also helped reduce false positives, but increased the video processing time, and in one instance createed a new false positve that did not exit with the smaller bin size.
+The biggest problems in the implementation of the video were 1) reduction of false positives and 2) finding a threshold value that would yield bounding boxes large enough to reasonably fit the detected vehicles yet successfully filter false positives.
+Single heat image tresholding used to process a single test image was insufficient for video processing.
+Summing multiple heat images worked much better, but did not reduce all false positives.
+Increasing the histogram bin size from 16 to 32 also helped reduce false positives, however this had the unintended consequence of creating new false positives and increased the video processing time.

+The heat buffer was tested at a size of 5, 15, and 20.
+The larger buffer sized increased the blob values close to 255 and did not improve filtering perfomance.
 In the end it was challenging to find a balance between the total number of heat images in the circular buffer and a threshold value.

 The use of all 3 image channels, finding the HOG features, as well as the other fetures, of each sliding window made processing the video image frame slow: approximately 7.92 seconds per frame.
 Not adequate for real-time applications.

-Using a Non-linear SVM with RBF kernel and C= 0.5 performed much better at correctely classifying vehicles, but the frame processing time, in its current form, was much too long and not usable in a real-time applicaton.
+Using a Non-linear SVM with RBF kernelperformed much better at correctely classifying vehicles, but the frame processing time, in its current form, was much too long and not usable in a real-time applicaton.